ISISComputingGroup/ibex_developers_manual/Stream-Device-Tips-and-Tricks.md

 in "%(\$1.A)f,%(\$1.B)d,%(\$1.C)d";
 ```

-If you have to read strings as well as numbers, you can always use an `scalcout` record instead of a `calc`.
+If you have to read strings as well as numbers, you can always use a `scalcout` record instead of a `calc`.

 ### ... and if everything fails